Artifacts of Destruction

 “I’ve started the production of unmanned ships.”

-“Some ships will hide in the ocean, far from here.”
+“Some ships will hide in the ocean, far from here, and others will hide in space.”

 “There are a hundred shield generators in remote locations.”